ohhiohhi/SVChat/README.md

-# SVbot: Chatbot for Street View Image Understanding
+# SVChat: Chatbot for Street View Image Understanding
 Chatbot for Street View Image Understanding
 # Release
 Datasets, code and models will be released after testing is done